 12331322 Ralph 1908-1997

-Ralph (Arden) Clay, was born on 18 April 1908, the younger son of Gerard Clay and Violet nee Thornewill.
-He was educated at Lancing and Faraday Hall in London, and then served an “apprenticeship” with Metropolitan Vickers.
+Ralph (pronounced "Rafe") Arden Clay, was born on 18 April 1908, the younger son of Gerard Clay and Violet nee Thornewill.
+He was educated at West Hill Park prep school, Titchfield, then Lancing, then at Faraday Hall in London.
+Ralph then served an “apprenticeship” with Metropolitan Vickers.
 He became an Associate Member of the Institution of Electrical Engineers (A.M.I.E.E.) and an Associate Member of the Institution of Mechanical Engineers (A.M.I.Mech.E.).

 On 24th September, 1936, Ralph was Best man to his brother Gervas at his marriage.